 To this end we have a Safeguarding Policy which our Church Council reviews annually.

-Since April 2016 our Safeguarding Officer has been Dr. Helen Kelso.
+Since April 2016 our Safeguarding Officer has been Dr. Helen Kelso who is the first point of contact for all Safeguarding issues.
+Contact her on email@example.com.

-2017 Parish CHILD SAFEGUARDING POLICY St Francis May 2017 for the safeguarding of children and young Persons; and
+2018 Parish CHILD SAFEGUARDING POLICY St Francis September 2018 final pdf for the safeguarding of children and young Persons; and

-2017 Parish ADULT SAFEGUARDING POLICY St Francis May 2017 for the safeguarding of vulnerable adults.
+2018 Parish ADULT SAFEGUARDING POLICY St Francis September 2018 final pdf for the safeguarding of vulnerable adults.